 Overall this conference was a success and touched all areas of case management including the military, workers compensation, hospital, long term care, health plans and other independent agencies.

 In February, Karen Donoghue volunteered at the Duke Children’s Development Center, assisting with event material preparations.
 Each year, several national companies host fundraising campaigns for Duke Children’s through Children’s Miracle Network Hospitals.
 Volunteers come together to prepare materials for each of these fundraisers.

 In addition, Quality Healthcare Partners contributed a corporate donation to Duke Children’s/Children’s Miracle Network Hospital.
 Corporate donations make a real difference —in countless ways—in the lives of many children.
 These gifts are used to advance medical care and provide a better tomorrow for our children.

 2018 Best and Brightest Companies to Work For in the Nation®

-We are honored to announce that Quality IT Partners has been selected as one of the 2018 Best and Brightest Companies to Work For in the Nation.
+We are honored to announce that Quality Healthcare Partners has been selected as one of the 2018 Best and Brightest Companies to Work For in the Nation.

 Best and brightest strives to recognize the most influential, trend-setting companies across the country and regionally in focused programs.